 CRN registration is a core component of the services we supply to our customers.
-We are Canada’s largest supplier of combined design and registration services.
-We have helped customers from around the world obtain over 2000 CRN numbers, many in multiple provinces.
+We are Canada’s largest supplier of combined design and registration services, and have helped customers from around the world obtain thousands of CRN numbers.

-Many companies that are expert in the pressure vessel field find that they can no longer successfully navigate Canada’s complex system which is increasingly varying between provinces, or even just between reviewers within a given province.
+Many companies that are experts in the pressure vessel field find that they have difficultly navigating Canada’s registration system.
 Our services go beyond just handling paperwork – our in depth review process removes many issues prior to submission of documents.
-We also have the knowledge to help resolve many technical and procedural questions from jurisdictions on our own reducing the burden on our customers.
+We also have the knowledge to help resolve many technical and procedural questions from jurisdictions on our own, reducing the burden on our customers.